 Processing time for a Notary Public Commission in Washington is typically 2-6 weeks.
 Larger cities like Washington may experience longer wait times due to higher application volumes.

 To apply for a Notary Public Commission in Washington, you'll generally need: Notary application and filing fee, Surety bond (where required, $5,000-$25,000), Notary education course and/or exam, Notary stamp/seal and journal, Background check in many states.
-You may also need to register with the DC Department of Consumer and Regulatory Affairs.
+You may also need to register with the DC Department of Licensing and Consumer Protection.
 Contact Washington's licensing department for the complete checklist.

 Yes, a Notary Public Commission in Washington requires 4-10 years (state-dependent) renewal.
 Check with Washington's licensing office for your specific renewal timeline.